sk-ismail/location-review/README.md

 ## Location-review

-### creating a Mern web-app called location-review, users can leave a review about the location when they visit at a particular place.
+### Created a Mern web-app called location-review, users can leave a review about the location when they visit at a particular place.

 ### https://location-review.netlify.app/